 Popular weight loss medications How they work and who they are best suited for

 There are several popular weight loss medications that work in different ways to help individuals lose weight.
-Here are some of the most commonly prescribed weight loss medications, how they work, and who they are best suited for:
+Here are some of the most commonly prescribed weight loss medications, along with an explanation of how they work and who they're best suited for.

 Orlistat works by blocking the absorption of dietary fat in the intestines.
 This results in the excretion of about 30% of dietary fat in the stool, which reduces overall calorie intake.
 Orlistat is best suited for individuals who have a BMI (body mass index) of 30 or higher, or those with a BMI of 27 or higher with other weight-related health conditions such as type 2 diabetes or high blood pressure.